 Chapati, a flatbread resembling roti, is almost as ubiquitous as ugali at any Uganda gathering.

-Ugandan Food Comes from a True Mesh of Cultures
+Ugandan Food is a True Blend of Cultures

 In just a short introduction to Ugandan cuisine, you will find that even the most traditional of foods has an added twist from different cultural influences.
 The fact that almost every Ugandan household would serve chapati as it would ugali is a great example of this.